-Fitting GAMs to multifarious response surfaces
+Calculating the partial derivatives

-Following Ross et al. (2023), we use Generalized Additive Models (GAMs) to fit species’ response surfaces to multifarious environmental change.

-GAMs allow to efficiently fit response surfaces of the response variable using tensor-products.
+Following Ross et al. (2023), we use Generalized Additive Models (GAMs) to fit species’ response surfaces to multifarious environmental change and calculatd the partial derivatives of the GAM model.GAMs allow to fit response surfaces of the response variable using tensor-products.
 Tensor products are a mathematical way of representing joint interactions between several predictors (environmental driver variables) and are particularly suitable when predictors are measured on different scales.
-Furthermore, GAMs with tensor-products can fit response surfaces when the dependencies between the predictors are linear, as well as when they are non-linear (interaction).
-Hence, they are suited for the development of this methodology.

-Partial derivatives

-The first step to calculate a directional derivative (i.e. the slope on a surface) is to calculate its partial derivatives.
+Furthermore, GAMs with tensor-products can fit response surfaces with interacting predictor variables..As mentioned, the first step to calculate a directional derivative (i.e. the slope on a surface) is to calculate its partial derivatives.
 Mathematically, a partial derivative of a function of multiple variables is its derivatives with respect to one of these variables, with the other variables held constant.
 A partial derivative with respect to a specific variable can be conceptualized as the rate of change of the function in the direction of the variable considered.
-Coming back to the above example, where the growth rate of a species is determined by the changes in temperature and salinity, the partial derivative with respect to temperature represents the change in growth rate as temperature changes, when salinity is held constant at a specific value.
+Coming back to the above example, where the growth rate of a species is affected by temperature and salinity, the partial derivative with respect to temperature represents the change in growth rate as temperature changes, when salinity is held constant at a specific value.
 In other words, we analyse the effect of temperature change, along a slice of the response surface (Fig. 2).